-Each pond dredging location includes a baseline alternative and a second alternative for additional dredging.
-Bassett Creek Park Pond also includes several "add-ons."
+Each pond dredging location includes a baseline alternative and a second alternative for additional dredging, along with "add-ons."
 In determining the final scope of the project, either the baseline alternative or the second alternative would be selected.
 The add-ons are all independent and any or all of them could be added to the final project scope.
 Table 5-1 in the BCWMC Plan lists project costs eligible for BCWMC reimbursement and other project costs that will be considered for whole or partial reimbursement on a project-by-project basis.
 The BCWMC may consider some of the add-ons as "other project costs," which means those add-ons could involve contributions from the city, other stakeholders and/or MDNR to fund the work.